patriciagrau/lt2222-v21-a3/README.md

 - x: an element of that list.

 Returns:
-- z: an nd-array containing 0 in all positions except 1.
+- z: an nd-array containing 0 in all positions except one, where its value is 1.